Surgical Case Library

 Infections & Sepsis

-Abscess of the Round Ligament of the Liver Due to Acute Obstructive Suppurative Cholangitis and Septic Thrombosis of the Left Branch of the Portal Vein
+Abscess of the Round Ligament of the Liver due to Acute Obstructive Suppurative Cholangitis and Septic Thrombosis of the Left Branch of the Portal Vein

 Abscess of the round ligament of the liver is a very rare condition with fewer than 10 cases reported in English literature.